humphrem/action/README.md

 ### Using the Pixi Shell Environment

-Each time you want to use Action, open a terminal, navigate to the Action folder, and start a shell with `pixi`:
+Each time you want to use ACTION, open a terminal, navigate to the ACTION folder, and start a shell with `pixi`:

 ```sh
 pixi shell